Enum0x539/RedAlert/README.md

 the library interface is user-friendly and has lots of features which are described below.

 ## Features
-* Get red alerts in real-time.
+* Gets red alerts in real-time.

-* Fetches location data from alerts codes (coordinates, city names, city zones, time to run for safe-zone)
+* Fetches location data from alerts location (coordinates, city names, city zones, time to run for safe-zone)

 * Supports 4 languages: Hebrew, Arabic, Russian and English.